 As the owner of the turnkey rental property, you will start collecting rent from the tenant(s).
-Make sure to keep accurate records of rental income and expenses, and stay in communication with the property manager to ensure that the property remains well-maintained and profitable.
+Make sure to keep accurate records of rental income and expenses, and stay in communication with property management (if applicable) to ensure that the property remains well-maintained and profitable.

 6. Monitor and Manage the Investment

 Monitor the performance of the investment and manage it accordingly.
+If you are self managing, consider utilizing property management software.
 Stay up-to-date on market trends and rental rates in the area, and be prepared to make any necessary changes to maximize your returns.

 The #1 Rental Property Newsletter

-Pros and Cons of Turnkey Real Estate Investing
+Pros & Cons of Turnkey Rental Property Investing

 While there are several benefits to investing in turnkey real estate investing, there are also some potential drawbacks that investors should be aware of.
 We take a look at the pros and cons of both below.

-- Low Risk: Turnkey real estate investing can offer a lower risk investment opportunity compared to other real estate investment strategies.
-This is because the properties are fully renovated and leased, reducing the likelihood of unexpected expenses or vacancies.
+- Low Risk – Turnkey real estate investing can offer a lower risk investment opportunity compared to other real estate investments such as note investing or syndication.
+This is because the properties are fully renovated and sometimes even leased, reducing the likelihood of unexpected expenses or vacancies.

-- Limited Control: One of the main drawbacks of turnkey real estate investing is the limited control that investors have over the property.
-While the turnkey provider handles property management and leasing, investors may not have a say in certain aspects of the property, such as tenant selection or maintenance.
+- Limited Control – One of the main drawbacks of turnkey real estate investing is the limited control that investors have over the property.
+While the turnkey provider can handle the property management and leasing, investors may not have a say in certain aspects of the property, such as tenant selection or maintenance.

-- Lower Returns: Turnkey real estate investing may offer lower returns compared to other real estate investment strategies, such as fix-and-flip or rental property ownership.
+- Lower Returns – Turnkey real estate investing may offer lower returns compared to other real estate investment strategies, such as BRRRR or triple net (NNN) rental property ownership.
 This is because the turnkey provider takes a cut of the profits, reducing the overall return for the investor.